 Employment insurance regular benefits

-The federal government has announced plans to transition to a simplified employment insurance program, effective September 27, 2020.
-It will be easier to qualify, and the minimum rate of benefits will be higher.
-The federal government’s website explains the plans in detail.
+The federal government has transitioned to a simplified employment insurance program, effective September 27, 2020.
+It's easier to qualify, and the minimum rate of benefits is higher.
+The federal government’s website explains the changes.

 If you’ve been laid off from your job due to the coronavirus pandemic, you may be eligible for EI regular benefits.
 These are temporary payments made to those who lose their job through no fault of their own.